Sreekanth-Simha-Sreeram/iiht-java/README.md

-# iiht-dotnet
+# iiht-java
-Repository for dotnet platform
+Repository for Java platform